Best Telecasters 2026: top Teles for all tastes

 ❌ Avoid if you’re into modern sounds: This is based on a vintage instrument and won't suit contemporary players.

 Designed to replicate the exact year of manufacture, Fender’s Vintera II ‘50s Nocaster is in my mind, the perfect vintage Tele.
-When the Tele as we know it today initially launched it was called the Broadcaster.
+When the Tele as we know it today initially launched, it was called the Broadcaster.
 Unfortunately, Gretsch also had a drum kit named the Broadkaster, and as you can imagine, disputes ensued.
 Those models manufactured between the Broadcaster and 1951 when it became known as the Telecaster are often dubbed ‘Nocasters’ as they only bore the Fender logo on their headstock.

-History lesson aside, this guitar is vintage Tele through and through.
 ‘Vintage-tall’ frets that are narrow paired with a 7.25” radius and a chunky ‘U’ profile neck give the Nocaster a decidedly old school neck feel, one that could prove divisive for those used to more modern specs.
-It’s heaven if you love vintage guitars though, and coupled with a low action we found barre chords came easily, as well as fast blues scale runs.
-It may seem initially hefty, but you get used to it quick.
+It’s heaven if you love vintage guitars though, and coupled with a low action, we found barre chords came easily, as well as fast blues scale runs.
+It may seem initially hefty, but you get used to it quickly.

 In terms of tones, I found the bridge pickup to be beefier than you might expect, which gives you that famous twang when you dig in.
-It always manages to stay just shy of harsh though, offering a cutting tone that’s adaptable to many styles.
+It always manages to stay just shy of harsh, though, offering a cutting tone that’s adaptable to many styles.
 The bridge pickup is lovely and warm, and I found it to be really musical.
 Put both pickups on at the same time and play with the tone knob for a massive array of sounds.
 It’s a simple guitar, but you can coax so many great sounds out of it.

 "The Nocaster is a beefy affair, especially its bridge pickup, which twangs with a hard but pleasing edge when clean, and darkens down superbly when cranked through an amp's drive channel.
 The brass saddles are sure to be helping here, too.
 Use the tone control to thicken things up and you’d be forgiven for thinking it’s a Les Paul Deluxe or Firebird."